atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimize-your-sql-query.md

 ## Conclusion

 When querying a production database, optimization is key.
-An inefficient query may pose a burden on the production database’s resources, and cause slow performance or loss of service for other users if the query contains errors.
+An inefficient query may pose a burden on the production database's resources, and cause slow performance or loss of service for other users if the query contains errors.

 When optimizing your database server, you need to tune the performance of individual queries.
 This is even more important than tuning other aspects of your server installation that affect performance, such as hardware and software configurations.
 Even if your database server runs on the most powerful hardware available, its performance can be negatively affected by a handful of misbehaving queries.